Covering convection with a thermal blanket: numerical simulation and stochastic modeling: Stochastic model

 We note that this surface flow profile does not match the plate velocity at the solid/fluid boundary, and the mismatch between $\surf$ and $u_p$ allows us to estimate $\partial u/\partial y(x,1,t)$ and the resulting shear stress, leading to the plate acceleration

 Here, $\delta$ is the momentum boundary layer thickness \citep{schlichting2016boundary} that is determined by $\Ra{}$ and $\Pra{}$, so we assume it to be constant in our study.
-We also include a white noise with standard deviation $\sigma$, representing the turbulent fluid forcing.
+We also include a white noise with standard deviation $\sigma$, representing the turbulent fluid forcing. \mac{Overall, \cref{surfu,updot1} represent a flow profile that has both the large-scale circulations and the small-scale turbulent flows, consistent with observations of high-$\Ra{}$ thermal convection \citep{Ahlers2009,Huang2022a}.}

 To model the moving plate as a thermal blanket, we look at the $y$-averaged heat equation,

 Here we have ignored the flow advection, and $q(x,t) = \pd{\theta}{y}(x,1,t)-\pd{\theta}{y}(x,0,t)$ is the vertical heat flux passing through location $x$.
 Assuming the heat leaving the fluid-air interface obeys Newton's law of cooling and no heat penetrates the plate, we can rewrite the heat equation as